ORS-Consulting/ORS-openthermo/docs/Manual.md

 ```

+The simulation results are compared to simulations performed with the EO Blowodwn utility in Honeywell Unisim Design &#174;.
+The results are shown in [@Fig:SB_mdot], [@Fig:SB_pres] and [@Fig:SB_temp].
+As seen the agreement is generally very good.
+The difference between the two codes is mainly in terms of the wall heat transfer modelling and the phase equilibrium.
+In the EO blowdown tool heat conduction through the wall is modelled and there is a differece between the innner and outer wall temperature.
+This illustrates, when the assumption of a uniform wall temperature works well, and when it works less well.
+For the wall in contact with vapour, the assumption applied in *openthermo* works very well, since the gradient thorugh the wall is small.
+For the wall in contact with liquid some discrepancy is observed, especially for the outside temperature.
+Although in this case, it is of less importance compared to the much higher wall temperature (and more pronounced thermal weakening) for the part in contact with vapour.
+The EO Blowdown tool also applies a Non-equilibrium/partial equilibrium approch as *openthermo*.
+However, in *openthermo* the partial equilibirum approach is not yet combinable with the Stefan-Boltzmann fire heat load method.
+Despite this difference in equilibrium modelling the results are indeed comparable.

 ![Simulation of mass flow as a function of time for vessel subject to Scandpower jet fire heat load.
 Comparison with Unisim.](tests/plots/SB_fire_water_dry_mdot.png){#fig:SB_mdot}